peetonn/ndnrtc-archive/README.md

 ndnrtc-archive
 ==============

-This repo contains most recent binaries (those that currently under development) and other supporting files for [NDN-RTC project](https://github.com/remap/ndnrtc).
+This repo contains most recent binaries - NDN-RTC library and demo app (**MacOS only!**) (those that currently under development) and other supporting files for [NDN-RTC project](https://github.com/remap/ndnrtc).

 How to run NDN-RTC
 ---